 You can no longer - NOT HAVE simply prepared meals for take-out

-You can no longer - NOT HAVE after hours 'grab-n-go' in your grocery store after the deli closes.
+You can no longer - NOT HAVE after-hours' grab-n-go' in your grocery store after the deli closes.

 You can no longer - NOT HAVE an option for pre-ordering for 'pick-up' in any restaurant or retail site.

 In retail, a term used for a problem category of items that must always be in stock -proven best sellers is "OUT OF STOCKS."
 It's now going to be your new daily routine to make sure you have no 'OUT OF STOCKS' on favorite items.
-Some examples for your take away counter: Lasagna with beef, Veggie Lasagna, Penne Pasta with Chicken and Alfredo sauce, 1/2 roasted chickens, Enchiladas: chicken and beef, Salads: Cobb, Chicken Caesar, Asian Kale, and a variety of a half dozen cold sandwiches and Wraps.
+Some examples for your take away counter: Lasagna with beef, Veggie Lasagna, Penne Pasta with Chicken and Alfredo sauce, 1/2 roasted chicken, Enchiladas: chicken and beef, Salads: Cobb, Chicken Caesar, Asian Kale, and a variety of a half dozen cold sandwiches and Wraps.

 You can also add house-made dressings, condiments, and anti-pasta platters to the mix for quick party gifts or office parties.

 Amazon /Whole foods are about to enter the delivery marketplace with competitive pricing and organics.
-To compete with that requires you look ahead and realize the whole world of food service marketing is about to change.
+To compete with that requires you to look ahead and realize the whole world of food service marketing is about to change.
 Even if you don't currently have a WF near your place of business, Amazon will soon be at your neighbor's door.
-If you look today at what you can do to jump into that market start with what you know you can prepare and serve with just new packaging, counter space and a POS system to handle the change.
+If you look today at what you can do to jump into that market, start with what you know you can prepare and serve with just new packaging, counter space, and a POS system to handle the change.